-The Master's Commencement Exercises for students in the School of Humanities and Social Sciences, the School of Natural and Behavioral Sciences, and the School of Visual, Media and Performing Arts will be held on Wednesday, May 27, 2015, at 1:45 p.m. in Whitman Hall.
+The Master's Commencement Exercises for students in the School of Humanities and Social Sciences, the School of Natural and Behavioral Sciences, and the School of Visual, Media and Performing Arts will be announced in the upcoming weeks.
+Please check back for further updates.

 The Master's Commencement Exercises for students in the School of Business and the School of Education will be will be announced in the upcoming weeks.
 Please check back for further updates.

 Are tickets required?

 Yes, tickets are required for both the graduate and guests to enter the venue.
 All tickets are considered general admission and Whitman Hall will be filled on a first-come, first seated basis (i.e holding seats will not be permitted); Please note that access to the mezzanine and balcony is by stairs only.